 A portfolio is to the investor as a ship is to the sailor.
-It carries the investor from the present to the future, navigating a path that is always uncertain and often volatile.
+It carries the investor from the present to the future; navigating a path that is always uncertain and often volatile.
 And like a good ship, it must be built to be resilient from the start.

 When markets get temperamental, it is often too late to start making big changes.
 Your portfolio must already be appropriately positioned.

-When markets get temperamental, it is often too late to start making big changes.

-Equity investors who are fearful of what is happening in financial markets ought to remind themselves that when they purchase a stock, they do not merely own a financial asset—they own a piece of a real business that provides goods and services to the economy.
+Equity investors who are fearful of what is happening in financial markets can remind themselves that when they purchase a stock, they do not merely own a financial asset—they own a piece of a real business that provides goods and services to the economy.
 The majority of well-run businesses with solid competitive advantages survive difficult times.
 Volatility of a stock price is not the same as volatility in a business.
 Moreover, if your portfolio is built to be resilient from the beginning, then it should be able to manage through periods of instability.

 At Mawer Investment Management, we fortify the ship long before we let it sail from the harbour.
 We invest in wealth-creating businesses that are run by excellent people at what we believe is a discount to their intrinsic values—businesses that endure.
-And by systematically creating resilient portfolios through broad diversification and a long-term approach, we increase the probability that our clients can persevere through whatever rocky weather unfolds.
+And by systematically creating resilient portfolios through broad diversification and a long-term approach, we increase the probability that our clients can persevere through whatever weather unfolds.
 In this way, we avoid making imprudent decisions when the weather turns foul.

 It may seem boring, but our clients can sleep better through the thunder.